-Back when I started in InfoSec Compliance over 20 years ago, I thought taking manual screenshots was a big pain in the neck.
+Back when I started in InfoSec Compliance over 20 years ago, I thought taking a manual screenshot as evidence was a big pain in the neck.
 It was a task that took up precious time and effort and required one of us Compliance people to endlessly hound our equally-busy colleagues for data.
 But as inefficient as it was back then, it makes even less sense now.
 Using screenshots as the main method of collecting evidence is still cumbersome, time-consuming, uses up all-too-precious people-power, and today, simply put, it is a construct of the past.

 This problem of wasting important resources becomes more prominent as companies grow.
 Mid-size and hyper growth companies have far more complex environments than startups, with endless policies, procedures, standards, and guidelines.
 These elements lead to the consumption of time, people-power, and money, all of which could be reduced if old manual approaches were left in the dust.